Intelligent dance music: Criticism of the term

 I belong to the weblist called "IDM" and occasionally enjoy the discussions there, because I like some of the artists who get lassoed into that category (not to mention that we, occasionally, are lumped into that category too), and because you can occasionally find out about interesting records on that list...
 Matmos is IDM if that only means "might be talked about on the IDM list"- but I don't endorse that term "intelligent dance music" because it's laughable.

-In a 2016 interview with Resident Advisor, Sean Booth of Autechre said that, All these things about us being "intelligent" and the term "IDM" are just silly.
+In a 2016 interview with Resident Advisor, Sean Booth of Autechre said: All these things about us being "intelligent" and the term "IDM" are just silly.
 I'm not a particularly intelligent person, me.
 I'm diligent, I'm pretty hardworking, but I'm not that clever.
 I ain't got any qualifications, I just pick up stuff that I think is interesting at the time...There was also the "Artificial Intelligence" tag that Warp coined, but to me as a listener that never seemed to be saying "this is more intelligent."
 It was just a signifier of it being sci-fi music...Thing is, almost all the artists on that first AI compilation are just like us, they were regular kids, they're not intelligent people particularly.
 Richard [D. James] is a fucking blagger, Richie Hawtin too...
 I don't know how the fuck he gets away with the things he does!

 Responding to some of these criticisms, Mike Brown of Hyperreal.org commented in 2018, Even in '93 to 4' the word "IDM" wasn't something any of us took seriously.
 It was just three letters with no particular meaning beyond our little nerdy community's way of referring to whatever music we liked from the fringes of electronic dance music.
 No one was intending to coin a genre name or to imply the artists and fans were geniuses.